 Below: 1st photo - The stem of the flower cluster has a number of linear appressed bracts which graduate in size up the flower stalk until they become the phyllaries of the flower head.
 2nd photo - A typical branch of a flower cluster.
 Note the older flower heads have the disc florets turning a reddish-purple color while the younger flower at far right still has many disc florets that have not opened.

 Gardener Cary George reported planting Sky Blue Aster in 1995.
-It is native to a wide band of counties stretching diagonally from the SE Corner of the State toward the NW, but not including the NW corner.
+It is native to a wide band of counties in Minnesota stretching diagonally from the SE Corner of the State toward the NW, but not including the NW corner.
 In North America its range is from the central plains east as far as Ohio and New York, and southward to the gulf coast but excluding Pennsylvania, New Jersey, Maryland, the Virginias, Kentucky and South Carolina.
 Asters are difficult to study.
 There are twenty-four species just of Symphyotrichum listed by the DNR and the U of M Herbarium as being found in Minnesota, some with several subspecies.

 Eloise Butler wrote about the asters in the Garden in her 1915 report to the Board of Park Commissioners.
 Of this species she said: "Aster azureus still burgeons on the hillsides (October 5).
 It is a sine qua non not only on account of its late blossoms, but because of their profusion and bright, pure color."
 Much the same text was incorporated into an essay that was sent to The Gray Memorial Botanical Chapter, (Division D) of the Agassiz Association for publication in the Asa Gray Bulletin.
 Text here.